Minzhao1995/Minzhao1995.github.io/index.md

 </center>
 <center>Auto Charging</center>

 &ensp;&ensp;This mobile robot is designed for bank reception service.
-I designed a 2D-SLAM algorithm in which THE weight of points with high roughness is enhanced so that scan matching in the longitudinal direction can be more accurate.
+I designed a 2D-SLAM algorithm in which The weight of points with high roughness is enhanced so that scan matching in the longitudinal direction can be more accurate.
 Up until now, the robot has been deployed into service at 35 banks for 2 years.